donaldrich80/modular-gitlab-ci/docs/index.md

 # Modular GitLab-CI

+!!! warning "This is a living document, and sometimes life is messy."

 General, reusable, stackable templates for a variety of functions specifically built for use in GitLab-CI pipelines.

 ## Benefits